Import data from file

 available for it), and specify if you have quoted values in the file.

 On the right-hand side, you see the frame describing the table to be created and the result data preview.
 Press Delete to remove a column from the result.
-If you want to import data to an existing table, just use the context menu of this particular table to choose Import From File…
+If you want to import data from an existing table, just use the context menu of this particular table to choose Import From File…

 DataGrip can edit CSV files as tables.
 Click on Edit As Table in the context menu.

-Then choose the delimiter, specify if the table has a header, when to quote values, etc. An instant table preview is available.
+Then choose the delimiter, specify if the table has a header, and when to quote values, etc. An instant table preview is available.

-Any table or result-set can be presented as a batch of
+Any table or result-set can be presented

 as a batch of

-INSERT statements.
+drop-down list.
 In some situations

 it can be faster than writing a